 It is so easy to look around and compare our experiences with those of others, but don’t fall into that trap!
 It’s one thing to dream of a life of joy and gladness, but it’s another thing to compare what you’re walking through to what you think someone else is walking through.
 It will suck any joy away that you have.
 It was Theodore Roosevelt who once said, “Comparison is the thief of joy” and it’s true!
 Comparison is a sin trap the enemy uses to trip up the people of God, to get us to focus on ourselves, instead focusing on the Lord.
-That very bad habit will act like a pathogen, infecting everything it comes into contact with, infecting everyone too!
+That very bad habit will act like a pathogen, infecting everything it comes into contact with, infecting everyone else too!

 Your gladness must come from a deeper place because God has put it there and no one can take that away from you.

-Psalm 45:7 says, that you, the follower of Jesus Christ, the one who is trying every day, who is growing in faith and knowledge, fighting the good fight of faith, should know this: because, “You love righteousness and hate wickedness; therefore God, your God, anointed you with the oil of gladness above your companions.”
+Psalm 45:7 says, that because, “You love righteousness and hate wickedness; therefore God, your God, anointed you with the oil of gladness above your companions.”
 That’s a promise indeed!
 One of the reasons Jesus came to earth was to bring the oil of gladness to people (Isaiah 61:3)- and yet so many still struggle with depression, comparison, frustrations and worse.
 Why?
 Because they refuse to look to Him and continue to look around at everyone else instead, comparing their lives to what someone else has!
 Don’t fall for the trap.
 A life of joy and gladness comes from what is inside of you, not outside of you.
 Seek the Lord in the secret place and He will reward you openly with the gladness no one can take from you.

 Thought for today

 So the rest of the world appears happy, to “abound”, so what?
 Stop looking around you!
 Keeping your mind fixed on the Lord, worship Him more.
 Why?
 Because worship is exclusively about Him, not you.
-Ministry to the Lord is secret to joy.
-Your gladness must come from a deeper place, not from shallow things, because God has put it there and no one can take that away from you.
+Ministry to the Lord is the secret to joy.
+(See Psalm 16:11) Your gladness must come from a deeper place, not from shallow things, because God has put it there and no one can take that away from you.
 You can only choose to let it go, or to keep it.
 “Gladness” depends on how you define it.
 Did you realize that living a life of joy and gladness is part of the anointing you carry?
 You don’t have to be “happy” all the time- that’s not the same thing.
 If you want to have